MrThearMan/drf-pipeline-views/docs/async.md

 Pipeline logic callables can also be coroutines.
 The best part about coroutines is that they can be run in parallel.
-You can configure this in the pipeline easily with a tuple.
+You parallel execution in a pipeline easily with a tuple, i.e., a `parallel block`.

 ```python title="services.py"
 async def async_step1(...):
     ...

 async def async_step2_1(...):
     ...

 async def async_step2_2(...):
     ...

 async def async_step3(...):
     ...